 But as I gradually searched these places and drew a blank, I experienced a short, sharp lesson in value.

 I liked the pencil case.
 The pens and pencils inside it were useful.
 I liked the pretty USB stick that lives in it as well, my nod to the digital world we live in.
 And the hair elastic is always useful.

-But I was devastated to have lost the fountain pen that was inside.
-There’s no monetary value now (it’s been bashed about more than you can imagine).
+But the loss of the fountain pen inside was what devastated me.
+It has no monetary value.
+Plus it’s been bashed about more than you can imagine.
 My Dad gave me the pen when I started writing with a fountain pen at primary school.
 I have used it, in a distinctly non-treasuring way, for more than twenty years.
 It’s just always been there.

 It’s also the pen that features on Ink Drops’ front page and business cards.

 I hadn’t realised how much I prized that pen until I lost it.
 It had been by my side for so long I’d taken its existence (and its lovely, smooth, years-worn nib) totally for granted.

 I suspect I do this with lots of things in my life.
 And until it was gone I didn’t even notice.

 A happy ending